 Two years ago, I had the opportunity to be a part of my county’s The Nutcracker.
 For years, I had dreamed of performing in the ballet, particularly as one of the soloists on pointe.
 (For those who have no idea what “pointe” is, that’s just the general term used to describe destroying your feet while dancing on the very tips of your toes.
 For some odd reason, I love it.)
 I remember when my mom first signed me up for dance classes, I had to have been four or five, I wanted to be a ballerina like the older girls I saw dancing en pointe in the classroom beside mine.

-I managed to get decent at dance, note I say “decent,” not good or professional, and decided to go ahead and audition for The Nutcracker.
-I didn’t expect to get much of a role from the audition, maybe a Snowflake or Party Guest, but I guess Casa Grande must have been desperate.
-Not only did I get a role as a Snowflake, but also the role as the Dew Drop Fairy– a solo-ish type position.
+I managed to get decent at dance, and decided to go ahead and audition for The Nutcracker.
+I didn’t expect to earn much of a role from the audition, maybe a Snowflake or Party Guest.
+However, not only did I get a role as a Snowflake, but also the role as the Dew Drop Fairy– a solo position.
 I danced alongside a few younger girls, but with my own solo conincided.
-Aside from the Suguarplum Fairy and Clara, I was the only one to dance alone.
+Aside from the Sugarplum Fairy and Clara, I was the only one to dance alone.

-I was so happy when I got the email that I started crying, which is something I very rarely do.
+I was so happy when I got the email that I started crying, which is something I don’t often do.
 I was beyond thrilled that I even got into the show, let alone an important role!
-I didn’t tell my parents immediately, and though I know they supported me mentally, I knew they wouldn’t have been as happy as I was, which was completely fine.
-To my dad, ballet was a “silly hobby” that I would never have a successful occupation with– yes, he’s the realist in my family.

 My happiness and joy at being chosen for the roles was beyond description.
 I walked into 9pm rehearsals every night with as much of a positive attitude as I could manage.
 Finally, something good had come out of sticking to my goals.